FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 “THAT the draft Annual Budget for the financial year ending 31st December, 2017, prepared

-and circulated by the Chief Executive, be amended as follows:--- 34
+and circulated by the Chief Executive, be amended as follows:
+---
+34

 (1) “Amend the Vacant Property Refund Scheme (Item 5 on the Meeting agenda) and